NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - CeeDee Lamb, WR, Oklahoma

-The Raiders have a obvious want for a prime receiver irrespective of who their QB is, Derek Carr or another person, in 2020.
-The Antonio Brown debacle is behind them, however in addition they want to fret about Tyrell Williams coming off a disappointing season and foot surgical procedure.
-Lamb could be the Raiders’ model of DeAndre Hopkins, an explosive field-stretcher and regular possession man exterior.
-At 6-1, 198 kilos, Lamb wanted solely 58 receptions to publish 1,208 yards and 14 TDs in 13 video games final season.
+The Raiders have a obvious want for a high receiver regardless of who their QB is, Derek Carr or another person, in 2020.
+The Antonio Brown debacle is behind them, however additionally they want to fret about Tyrell Williams coming off a disappointing season and foot surgical procedure.
+Lamb will be the Raiders’ model of DeAndre Hopkins, an explosive field-stretcher and regular possession man outdoors.
+At 6-1, 198 kilos, Lamb wanted solely 58 receptions to put up 1,208 yards and 14 TDs in 13 video games final season.

 13. Indianapolis Colts (7-9)